automoto/focus/README.md

 ## Focus

-A simple bash script you can turn into an executable and use to minimize distractions and maximize focus.
-Made to be really flexible and customizable to whatever you want it to do using bash commands.
+A simple script for helping you focus.
+Its a flexible bash script you can turn into an executable and use to minimize distractions and maximize focus for time blocks.
+Its made to be really flexible and customizable to whatever you want it to do using bash commands.

 ### How It Works